-While this is the cranes’ usual routine, it is important to remember they are wild animals, and are not always predictable.
+While this is the cranes’ usual routine, it is important to remember they are wild animals and are not always predictable.

 Best location to view

 While cranes may gather close to the observation platform, they are usually several hundred yards away.
 A few stationary viewing scopes are available but bringing your own spotting scope or binoculars is recommended.
-If you are photographing cranes, your most powerful zoom lens will come in handy, as trying to get too close to these birds will easily spook them.
+If you are photographing cranes, your most powerful zoom lens will be handy, as trying to get too close to these birds will easily spook them.